-SCORM stands for “Sharable Content Object Reference Model,” and is the name of a software used for creating educational courses online.
-Some of the LINCS courses are SCORM.
+SCORM stands for "Sharable Content Object Reference Model," and is the name of a compressed file used for creating educational courses online.
+Some of the LINCS courses include SCORM.

-Most SCORM courses open up in a new window, and will have a table of contents on the left-hand side.
+Most SCORM courses open up in a new window and have a table of contents on the left hand side.

 As shown in the image above, a checkmark will appear next to completed sessions.
-You may also go directly to the incomplete session from here, rather than having to screen through each page.
+You may also go directly to the incomplete session from here rather than screening through each page.

 Enrollment and Facilitated Courses

 Some courses allow for self-enrollment, while for others, you must be enrolled by an instructor or course manager.